-Sample forms for preparing financial statements follow.
+Sample forms for preparing financial statements are as follows.
 The forms are provided for informational purposes and do not need to be used if you have prepared the information in a different format.

-However, the starred (\) financial information must be complete for the application to be reviewed.
+However, the starred () financial information must be complete for the application to be